MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > [!IMPORTANT]
 > This update contains [CVE-2021-21166](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21166) which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#march-4-2021).
+Stable channel security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#march-4-2021).

 ### Resolved issues